Trade uncertainty: Explore resources and tools for your business.

 Some vendors may hesitate about letting you meet customers, suppliers and employees.
 But the meetings are worth pushing for, if you are unclear on risks in any of these areas.

 “It’s hard to get a good handle on these questions without a meeting,” Meloche says.
-“These meetings can happen later on in the process, but sometimes there isn’t another way to properly assess key risks like customer concentration or transition risk without meeting the key people.”
+“Sometimes there isn’t another way to properly asses key risks like customer concentration or transition risk without meeting the key people.”

 b.
 Financial due diligence